-The proposition above tells us that the factor sets of a groupoid $\G$ compose a regular, commutative semigroup with respect to the pointwise multiplication.
-Denote this semigroup by $pm(\G)$.
-We can also define the partial Schur multiplier $pM(\G) = pm(\G)/\sim$.
-By Clifford's Theorem we conclude that these semigroups are isomorphic to strong semilattices of abelian groups.
-Due to this reason it is important to study the idempotents of $pm(\G)$.
+The proposition above shows that the factor sets of a groupoid $\G$ form a regular, commutative semigroup under pointwise multiplication, which we denote by $pm(\G)$.
+One may also define the partial Schur multiplier by $pM(\G) = pm(\G)/\sim$.
+By Clifford's Theorem, these semigroups are isomorphic to strong semilattices of abelian groups.
+For this reason, it is important to study the idempotents of $pm(\G)$.

-Consider $\sigma$ a factor set of $\G$ and $D = \text{dom} \sigma$.
-The next result give us properties about the domain of factor sets.
-Its proof will be omitted because it follows the same arguments, with a little adaptation to groupoids, as in \cite[Proposition 4]{dokuchaev2010partialprojectiverep}.
+Let $\sigma$ be a factor set of $\G$ and let $D = \text{dom} (\sigma)$.
+The next result describes basic properties of the domain of factor sets.
+Its proof is omitted, since it follows the same arguments (with minor adaptations to the groupoid setting) as in \cite[Proposition~4]{dokuchaev2010partialprojectiverep}.

-\begin{prop} If $(x,y) \in \G \times\G$,
+\begin{prop} If $(g,h) \in \G \times \G$,

 and

 \end{prop}